docker/docs/docs/service_architecture.md

 ## Threat model

-Both the server and the signer are potential attack vectors.
+Both the server and the signer are potential attack vectors against all users of the Notary service.
+Client keys are also a potential attack vector, but not necessarily against all collections at a time.
 This section discusses how our architecture is designed to deal with compromises.

 ### Notary server compromise